cole-maxwell/PrimeGenerator/README.md

 ---- Program Description ----<br />

 PrimeGenerator.java generates a list of all primes within a range of two integers, inclusive.<br />
-CalculatorTest.java verifies PrimeGenerator's methods using JUnit.<br />
+PrimeGeneratorTest.java verifies PrimeGenerator's methods using JUnit.<br />

 ---- Compile & Run ----<br />